SimbaWANGU/Kenyan-Creative---Microverse-Capstone-Project/README.md

 ### Usage
 - Th euser can navigate between two different pages i.e Home page and About page in both mobile and website versions

+### Deployment
+- The live link for the project can be found [here](https://simbawangu.github.io/Kenyan-Creative---Microverse-Capstone-Project/public/index.html)

 👤 **Simba Eugene**